suryashch/3d_modelling/hosting-3d-model/analysis_threejs.md

 ## main.js

 `main.js` is a javascript file containing the code to set up the scene.
-The main scene contents are created using the `three.js` library.
+Thes main scene contents are created using the `three.js` library.

 Here are my imports.